 Buckingham Strategic Wealth is a fee-based firm that opened for business back in 1994.
 It currently works with individuals, high-net-worth individuals, pension plans, charitable organizations and businesses.
-The firm has just under $15 billion in assets under management (AUM).
+The firm has the third largest-amount in assets under management (AUM) on this list.

 Buckingham Strategic Wealth Background

 Buckingham Strategic Wealth was founded in 1994 and is headquartered in St. Louis.
 It’s a wholly owned subsidiary of Focus Financial, LLC, a massive nationwide network of financial advisors.
 The firm employs numrous advisors, only some of whom work out of its headquarters.